#Happy by @romspeaks #isheeria

 I find the positive things in life everywhere I seem to be.
 I can always find motivation to be happy.
 I do good things and try to help others, too.
 By making others happy, I know that I deserve great happiness as well.
 I know what I want and I am willing to take the required actions to make it happen.
 Today, I am looking for even more reasons to be happy.
 No matter what the world has told me, I deserve to be happy.

-Romilaa apart from being an ‘expert’ blogger and social influencer, is a wonderful human being and guide!
+Romilaa apart from being a blogger and social influencer, is a nice human being and guide!

-For a newbie such as myself, to find a friend who is genuine and funny & encourages me on my blogging journey – is a God-send!
+For a newbie such as myself, to find a friend who is funny & encourages me on my blogging journey – is a great find!

-Conversations with her are endless & joyful – the perfect combination!
+Conversations with her are endless & fun- the perfect combination!

 Thank you Romilaa for participating in my birthday celebrations.